EveryOneIsGross/caulfield/README.md

 > "I'm quite illiterate, but I read a lot." - chatGPT

-Inspired by the introspective and self-critical nature of Holden Caulfield, caulfieldAI is a chatbot that strives to understand and empathize with the user's emotions while maintaining a humble and self-aware persona.
+Inspired by the introspective and self-critical nature of Holden Caulfield, caulfieldAI is a chatbot that strives to understand and empathize with the user's emotions.

 ## Overview